chrisshiels/abril/README.md

 - This environment was constructed using Vagrant / libvirt-based virtual machines running CentOS 7.

-- Note that these notes are a work in progress generated during exploring these technologies - everything here works but more work is required.
+Note that these notes are a work in progress generated during exploring these technologies - everything here works but more work is required.

 ## Scenario

-Test environment is as follows.
+Test environment is as follows:
 ```
 rothko$ cat /etc/redhat-release
 CentOS Linux release 7.2.1511 (Core)